 The Ministry of Education invites TTC to train school teachers to teach Bible Knowledge.

 Continuing Education Department trains parish workers already in ministry.

 TTC offers postgraduate degrees under the auspices of the Southeast Asia Graduate School of Theology (SEAGST).

-The Trumpet, TTC’s newsletter, was launched.
+The Trumpet, TTC’s newsletter, is launched.
 Our Chinese newsletter 角声 debuted a year later.

 Trinity College is renamed Trinity Theological College (TTC).

-The Chinese department is opened to meet the needs of Chinese-speaking churches.
+The Chinese department is established to meet the needs of Chinese-speaking churches.